Anisote/alasource.info/README.md

 - ~~Order information by alphabetical order in administration panel~~ - canceled
 - ~~Fix issue in the admin panel for author with quote~~ - 06/10/2021
 - ~~Display less columns in a small screen resolution by default and create a button to display all column and reverse~~ - 06/10/2021
+- Fix search bugs with tags with more than one word
 - Rewrite the FAQ
 - Add Mastodon Link
 - Forbid the addition of an existing author, media or category